compassionprojects/events-web/README.md

-## Events platform
+## NVC Learning

-A platform to run events, courses or workshops
+A platform to learn NVC

 ## Requirements